myownradio/docker-images/README.md

 # runtime-images
-Runtime images used by MyOwnRadio services.
+Docker images used by myownradio services.